-- Songs you would like to use for the exercise.

-- A3 sheets of paper

-- Crayons of different colours.
+- A3 sheets of paper - Crayons of different colours.

 Before stating the exercise the teacher should organize the space in the classroom, so every student has his/her own space for work, and prepare the materials.

 It is also important to explain students (if they don't know) what are the basic universal emotions (sadness, joy, fear, surprise, anger and disgust) and give some examples of them.